-ENGINEER, NS LAND SURVEYOR, OR LANDSCAPE ARCHIECT> With respect to the foregoing, I provide herein the following statements: (1) That I have performed sufficient site inspections, including a final inspection or, 20, to confirm that the lot grading and drainage works for the subject lots have been substantially constructed in accordance with the above referenced Lo Grading Plan.
-(2) That I have reviewed the design depicted on the Lot Grading Plan, and confirm that the inten of this design has been met.
-(3) That, based on field measurements taken, deviations from the Lot Grading Plan, beyond those described in the "Tolerances" section of the Lot Grading and Drainage General Specifications exist.
+With respect to the foregoing, I provide herein the following statements:

+- (1) That I have performed sufficient site inspections, including a final inspection on , 20, to confirm that the lot grading and drainage works for the subject lots have been substantially constructed in accordance with the above referenced Lot Grading Plan. - (2) That I have reviewed the design depicted on the Lot Grading Plan, and confirm that the intent of this design has been met. - (3) That, based on field measurements taken, deviations from the Lot Grading Plan, beyond those described in the "Tolerances" section of the Lot Grading and Drainage General Specifications exist.
 It is my professional opinion that the deviations are not substantive in nature as related to the performance of the works in meeting the objectives of the Lot Grading By-law.
-In making this statement, I accept responsibility for the impact of the deviations only and report that I have advised the <name archiect="" engineer,="" land="" landscape="" ns="" of="" or="" professional="" surveyor,=""> of the deviations.
-Responsibility for the Lot Grading Plan resides with the <name archiect="" engineer,="" land="" landscape="" ns="" of="" or="" professional="" surveyor,="">.
-For clarity, the deviations as related to the Community Systems are depicted on the attached copy of the Lot Grading Plan.</name></name> Stamp Signature Name: Date:
+In making this statement, I accept responsibility for the impact of the deviations only and report that I have advised the <NAME OF PROFESSIONAL ENGINEER, NS LAND SURVEYOR, OR LANDSCAPE ARCHIECT> of the deviations.
+Responsibility for the Lot Grading Plan resides with the <NAME OF PROFESSIONAL ENGINEER, NS LAND SURVEYOR, OR LANDSCAPE ARCHIECT>.
+For clarity, the deviations as related to the Community Systems are depicted on the attached copy of the Lot Grading Plan.